ignite/cli/docs/docs/guide/04-nameservice/00-tutorial.md

 # Nameservice Tutorial

+> This tutorial has been updated to work with Ignite CLI v0.25.2

 The nameservice tutorial provides step-by-step instructions to build a blockchain app for a nameservice.
 The goal of the nameservice app is to send tokens between participants so that end users can buy names and set a value to